-In the Department of Energy and Environmental Protection this class is accountable for performing a full range of basic technical tasks and assisting professionals in the discipline designated by the parenthetical title.
+In the Department of Energy and Environmental Protection this class is accountable for performing a full range of basic technical tasks and assisting professionals in forest management.

 Initially works under close supervision of a professional employee of higher grade; works more independently with acquired experience.

 May lead permanent and/or seasonal employees and other assigned employees of lower grade.

 May oversee work of contractors or volunteers and in the Forest Management Division, fire crews.

 Primarily performs basic technical functions in the area of forest resource management;

 Performs and leads data collection for inventory of forest lands assuring that established methods and requirements are followed;

 Collects, compiles and prepares necessary data and samples for professional analysis and/or inclusion in management plans, special projects or studies;